joshmorel/joshmorel.ca_pelican_old/content/create-github-page.rst

 * Do you want to specify a URL prefix? e.g., http:example.com **Y**
 * What is your URL prefix? (see above example; no trailing slash) **http://you.github.io**
 * Do you want to generate a Fabfile/Makefile to automate generation and publishing? **N**
-* Do you want to auto-relate & simpleHTTP script to assist with theme and site development? **Y**
+* Do you want an auto-reload & simpleHTTP script to assist with theme and site development? **N**
 * Do you want to upload your website using ...? **Y for only GitHub Pages**
 * Is this your personal page (username.github.io)? **Y**